Cody-Farnsworth/Python_Live_Project/README.md

 # Python_Live_Project
 Live Project:

-Introduction
+Introduction:
 For the last two weeks of my time at the tech academy, I developed a full scale Web Application in Python using django.
 Working on a python codebase was a great learning opportunity for fixing bugs, cleaning up code, and learning new functionalities.
 I saw how a good developer works with what they have to make a quality product.
 Over the two week sprint I developed a fully functional website.
-I learned how to implement the use of Databases, API, and web scraping in order to make my website have more depth along with developing a better UI.This project taught me a ton of skills in using python and django that i will take into future projects.
+I learned how to implement the use of Databases, API, and web scraping in order to make my website have more depth along with developing a better UI.This project taught me a ton of skills in using python and django that I will take into future projects.

 Below are descriptions of the stories I worked on.
 I have provided snips of the codes as well in a seperate folder all labed for what part of the project they go to.